-Cyber Intelligence: Actors, Policies, and Practices by Constance S. Uthoff Reviewed by William Garrity 72 Disruptive and Game-Changing Technologies in Modern Warfare: Development, Use, and Proliferation by Margaret E. Kosal Reviewed by Darrin L. Frye 74 Understanding the Military Design Movement: War, Change, and Innovation Ben Zweibelson Reviewed by John Dill - No Moon as Witness, Missions of the SOE and OSS in World War II by James Stejskal Reviewed by Thomas Brian Ventrone 80 Offensive Cyber Operations: Understanding Intangible Warfare by Daniel Moore Reviewed by Sean Pascoli 82 Fighting for Time Rhodesia's Military and Zimbabwe's Independence by Charles D. Melson Reviewed by Anthony Lawson 84 Spies, Lies, and Exile: The Extraordinary Story of Russian Double Agent Geo Blake by Simon Kuper Reviewed by Mike Parrott ite new of synthesis and the second s 00
+Cyber Intelligence: Actors, Policies, and Practices by Constance S. Uthoff Reviewed by William Garrity 70 Disruptive and Game-Changing Technologies in Modern Warfare: Development, Use, and Proliferation by Margaret E. Kosal Reviewed by Darrin L. Frye 72 Understanding the Military Design Movement: War, Change, and Innovation by Ben Zweibelson Reviewed by John Dill 75 No Moon as Witness, Missions of the SOE and OSS in World War II by James Stejskal Reviewed by Thomas Brian Ventrone 78 Offensive Cyber Operations: Understanding Intangible Warfare by Daniel Moore Reviewed by Sean Pascoli Fighting for Time Rhodesia's Military and Zimbabwe's Independence by Charles D. Melson Reviewed by Anthony Lawson 82 Spies, Lies, and Exile: The Extraordinary Story of Russian Double Agent Geor Blake by Simon Kuper rge Reviewed by Mike Parrott 84